Effects of Hurricane Maria in Puerto Rico: Possible leptospirosis outbreak

-An outbreak of leptospirosis may have affected survivors in the weeks following the hurricane.
-The bacterial infection is contracted through water contaminated with animal urine, with an incubation period of 2 to 30 days.
-Since large areas of Puerto Rico were without tap water, residents were forced to use other sources of water that may be contaminated, such as local streams.
-By October 23, four people were suspected of having died from the disease while 74 others were suspected of being infected.
-There were 18 confirmed cases, 4 confirmed deaths and 99 suspected cases by November 7.
+Leptospirosis was reported to have killed four people as of October 23, along with 74 other infections.
+18 cases 4 deaths had been confirmed with 99 suspected cases by November 7.
 Puerto Rico averages 5 cases of leptospirosis per month under normal conditions.
-Despite the possibility of an outbreak, officials did not deem the situation being as dire.
+Despite the possibility of an outbreak, officials did not deem the situation to be dire.

-Recovery in 2018
+2018

-Puerto Rico is a major manufacturer of medical devices and pharmaceuticals, with this sector representing 30% of its economy.
-Its factories either shut down or were greatly in reduced production because of the hurricane, and have been slowly recovering since.
-This caused a months-long shortage of some medical supplies in the United States, especially IV bags.
-Small IV bags often come prefilled with saline or common drugs in solution, and have forced health care providers to find alternative methods of drug delivery.
-In January 2018, when the shortage was projected to ease, flu season came and lead to a spike in demand.
+Medical devices and pharmaceuticals represent 30% of Puerto Rico's economy.
+Its factories either shut down or greatly reduced production, and recovered only slowly.
+This caused a months-long shortage of some medical supplies on the mainland.
+Small IV bags often come prefilled with saline or common drugs in solution; shortages forced health care providers to find alternative methods.

 By the end of January 2018, approximately 450,000 people remained without power island-wide.
-On February 11, an explosion and fire damaged a power substation in Monacillo, causing a large blackout in northern parts of the island including San Juan, Trujillo Alto, Guaynabo, Carolina, Caguas, and Juncos.
+On February 11, an explosion and fire damaged a power substation in Monacillo, blacking out northern parts of the island including San Juan, Trujillo Alto, Guaynabo, Carolina, Caguas, and Juncos.
 Cascading outages affected areas powered by substations in Villa Bettina and Quebrada Negrito.

-Recovery after 2018
+After 2018

 In 2018, electric and water service was restored to most of the island, though outages continued.
 In 2020, FEMA officials indicated that the island was not prepared for another hurricane.

-By four years after the storm, most of the reconstruction work had not been begun, let alone completed.
+By 2021, most of the reconstruction work had not been begun, let alone completed.
 As of September 2021, FEMA had only delivered 18% of funds allocated for the island.
-As of 2021, of the 19,558 homes affected by the hurricane which requested financial assistance, only 1,651 had been repaired or remodeled.
-On September 23, 2021, the governor Pedro Pierluisi stated the government had identified 7,060 homes in 39 municipalities which lost their roofs during the hurricane and still used blue tarps.
+Of the 19,558 homes affected that requested financial assistance, only 1,651 had been repaired or remodeled.
+On September 23, 2021, governor Pedro Pierluisi stated the government had identified 7,060 homes in 39 municipalities that lost their roofs during the hurricane and still used blue tarps.